Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 The SDK will stop any/all local media associated with the call.
 Events will be emitted to indicate which media tracks were stopped.
-See the `call:trackEnded` event for more information.
+See the [call:trackEnded][19] event for more information.

-The SDK will emit a `call:stateChange` event locally when the operation completes.
-The remote participant will be notified, through their own `call:stateChange` event, that the call was ended.
+The SDK will emit a [call:stateChange][15] event locally when the operation completes.
+The remote participant will be notified, through their own [call:stateChange][15] event, that the call was ended.

 **Parameters**